-Audi 100 Spare Tires
+Audi 100 Spare Tire Fitment Guide

 The Audi 100 used 4x108 mm and 5x112 mm bolt pattern variations from 1983 to 1994 along with tire diameters ranging from 24.2" to 25.0" tall.
 Using a temporary compact spare tire with a diameter close to the standard tire has many benefits, especially for modern vehicle applications.